angular-es/Angular-es/aio-es/content/guide/web-worker.md

   });
  </code-example>

-- 次の雛形のコードを worker を使用するために `src/app/app.component.ts` に追加します。
+- Adds the following scaffold code to `src/app/app.component.ts` to use the worker.

   <code-example language="typescript" header="src/app/app.component.ts">
   if (typeof Worker !== 'undefined') {